microsoft/vstest-docs/docs/extensions/datacollector.md

 ## Extend DataCollector
 The very first thing you will need to create is a Class Library project and add reference to `Microsoft.TestPlatform.ObjectModel` nuget package.

 Class Library project can target Desktop clr or dotnet core clr or both frameworks.

+> **DataCollector Assembly Naming Convention**
+>
+> When test platform is looking for a DataCollector it will likely need to examine many
+> assemblies.
+As an optimization, test platform will only look at distinctly named
+> assemblies, specifically, a DataCollector must follow the naming convention
+> `*collector.dll`.
+By enforcing such a naming convention, test platform can speed up
+> locating a DataCollector assembly.
+Once located, test platform will load the data
+> collector for the entire run.

 A new data collector can be implemented by extending the abstract `DataCollector` class.